Running the party

 This list should be ratified every year by conference.

-All these parties should be democratic, open and share their books with the new party’s executive – so that we can understand the size of their membership, their finances, their GDPR compliance and their disciplinary procedures.
+All these parties should be democratic, open and share their books with the new party’s NPC – so that we can understand the size of their membership, their finances, their GDPR compliance and their disciplinary procedures.